Why Does Student Affairs have Teams within its Staffing Structure?

 - Professional Development Team

-As advocates of life-long learning, the Professional Development Team (PDT) has been established to plan and facilitate intentional, on-going professional development opportunities for the Student Affairs staff and select campus partners.
+As advocates of life-long learning, the Professional Development Team (PDT) works with the Assistant Vice President for Student Affairs to plan and facilitate intentional, on-going professional development opportunities for the Student Affairs staff and select campus partners.

 - Student Engagement Team